 But now, the 6.2 version makes the process easier and more flexible.
 You can simply copy any style from a block and paste them into another block.

 The Position block support now has the “Sticky” option.
-It will make a block visible within the viewpoint and still the user can scroll through the content.
-These features will be beneficial to showcase countdown, status messages, or promotions.
+It can make a block visible within the viewpoint and still, the user can scroll through the content.
+So, these features are beneficial to showcase countdown, status messages, or promotions.

 The best part is, this “Sticky” feature is compatible with the block editor as well as the front end providing the real WYSIWYG experience.